-- 8. Remove the DIMM, as follows (see Figure 3-21): - Lift the two ejector latches simultaneously to disengage the DIMM from its connector. - b.
-Carefully grasp the DIMM and pull it up and out of the guide rails.
+- 4. Remove a DIMM as follows (see Figure 3-21): - a.
+Lift the two ejector latches simultaneously to disengage the DIMM from its connector. - b.
+Carefully grasp the ends of the DIMM and pull it straight up and out of the guide rails.